 1. Wood pellets production and proportion

 The first specified pellet plant in Ukraine started to operate approximately in 2005.
-The number of pellet and briquette plants is growing rapidly, According to the research, in 2010 there were about 71 producers of briquettes, as well as 71 plants for the production of pellets in Ukraine.Within the recent year the number of wood pellets suppliers haven’t increased significantly compared to the year 2010 – only 65 new companies.
+The users’ number of wood pellet mill and biomass briquette machine is growing rapidly, According to the research, in 2010 there were about 71 producers of briquettes, as well as 71 plants for the production of pellets in Ukraine.Within the recent year the number of wood pellets suppliers haven’t increased significantly compared to the year 2010 – only 65 new companies.
 In the meantime if during the last 6 months of the 2011th year there have appeared 23 more Ukrainian pellets production companies, during initial 3 months of the 2012th year the number of such companies increased by 40.
 Therefore, effective on April the 1st, 2012, 317 wood pellets suppliers and also 101 producers are recorded in Ukraine.The amount of the producers and suppliers of this solid biofuel is increasing annually.

 The share of wood pellets constitutes only 30‐35% of total production; the rest is mainly occupied by pellets from sunflower husk and straw.
 In general, Ukrainian pellet production is agri-pellet oriented.